SebastianNewberry/WSUCTF2024/morsecodeflags/morsecodeflags.md

 Ok now we are ready to start the challenge.

-If we take a look at what the server sends us back.
 Ok so first lets start with a minimal setup for our solve script.
 This is typically how it is done in pwntools:

 ```
 #!/usr/bin/python3